 The Audit Committee has discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees" and PCAOB Auditing Standard No. 2, "An Audit of Internal Control Over Financial Reporting Performed in Conjunction with an Audit of Financial Statements."
-In addition, Ernst & Young LLP has provided the Audit Committee with the written disclosures and the letter required by the Independence Standards Board Standard No. 1, as amended, "Independence Discussions with Audit Committees," and the Audit Committee has discussed with Ernst & Young LLP their firm's independence.
+In addition, Ernst & Young LLP has provided the Audit Committee with the written disclosures and the letter required by the Independence Standards Board Standard No. 1, as amended, "Independence Discussions with Audit Committees."
+In connection with the foregoing, the Audit Committee has discussed with Ernst & Young LLP their firm's independence.

-Based on their review of the consolidated financial statements and discussions with and representations from management and Ernst & Young LLP referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in Digirad's Annual Report on Form 10-K for the year ended December 31, 2006, for filing with the Securities and Exchange Commission.
+Based on their review of the consolidated financial statements and discussions with, and representations from, management and Ernst & Young LLP referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in Digirad's Annual Report on Form 10-K for the year ended December 31, 2007, for filing with the Securities and Exchange Commission.

-In accordance with Audit Committee policy and the requirements of law, the Audit Committee pre-approves all services to be provided by Digirad's external auditor Ernst & Young LLP.
+In accordance with Audit Committee policy and the requirements of law, the Audit Committee pre-approves all services to be provided by Digirad's independent auditors, Ernst & Young LLP.
 Pre-approval is required for audit services, audit-related services, tax services and other services.
-In some cases, the full Audit Committee provides pre-approval for up to a year, related to a particular defined task or scope of work and subject to a specific budget.
+In some cases, the full Audit Committee provides pre-approval of services for up to a year, which may be related to a particular defined task or scope of work and subject to a specific budget.
 In other cases, a designated member of the Audit Committee may have delegated authority from the Audit Committee to pre-approve additional services, and such pre-approval is later reported to the full Audit Committee.
-See "Fees for Professional Services" for more information regarding fees paid to Ernst & Young LLP for services in fiscal years 2006 and 2005.
+See "Fees for Professional Services" for more information regarding fees paid to Ernst & Young LLP for services in fiscal years 2007 and 2006.